Why Executive MBA

 Professionals and individuals who seek additional skills to help them move up within their organizations or set up their own enterprise, willing to become part of the new executive leaders society.

-Applicants should have a minimum of two years of managerial experience, strong academic credentials, evidence of leadership in their professional and personal lives.
+Applicants should have three to five years of professional experience, strong academic credentials, evidence of leadership in their professional and personal lives.

 Current students represent a broad range of functional backgrounds, areas of expertise and levels of management positions.